OlivierLD/raspberry-coffee/Monitor-Battery/README.md

 ```
 The widget reacts every time you hit return.

+> _Note_: Depending on the server you want to access, maybe the one you want to reach if not fully REST equipped.
+> > But it is not difficult to work around this.
+All web server support at least the `GET` verb, and if your server is
+> > php-enabled, with access a DB access, like MySQL or SQLite, you can - for example - write a php document that will
+> > insert your data in the DB.
+The data to pass to the "REST Service" would be passed as a query string parameter.
+> > This is kind of breaking the REST specification and recommendations, but at least, that would work.
+>
+> And more and more, you can get yourself a free Cloud account (Oracle, Google, ...) that will fulfill most of this kind of needs.

 #### Bridging the gap between MQTT and WebSocket
 - MQTT is supported by most of - if not all - the IoT servers you can reach,
  but it is _not_ directly supported by the browsers.